Beth Golay (left) and Suzanne Perez

 It is not on my book list so it's okay.

-SUZANNE: No $20.
+Suzanne No $20.

 You don't owe me money.
 But I can tell you that it's classic for a reason.
 It's beautiful.
 I love it.
 So good.
 Daniel, what about you?